GoogleCloudPlatform/community/tutorials/monitoring-dashboard-from-bq/index.md

 1. Create Cloud Scheduler job

+    Currently, there is a dependency for App Engine.
+If App Engine is never used in the project, we need run the following:

+    ```bash
+    gcloud app create --region=us-central
+    ```

     Here we create a Cloud Scheduler job that runs every hour.
 You can change the schedule based on your needs and data granularity.

     ```bash